 The nose is a dominant feature of the face and has an important role in determining overall appearance.
 Modern nasal surgery techniques by our board-certified Plastic Surgeon Dr. Ned Snyder IV focus on reshaping undesirable features of the nose to compliment features that are attractive.
-The Breast and Body Center of Austin provides these procedures for their natural-looking results and functional improvements.
+Snyder Plastic Surgery at The Breast and Body Center provides these procedures for their natural-looking results and functional improvements.
 Many patients have both cosmetic and functional concerns about their nose (such as a severely deviated septum causing a blocked nasal airway and a visibly crooked nose).
 Dr. Snyder can surgically open the nasal airways so that it is easier to breathe.
 Impairment of nasal breathing is considered a health problem and may be covered by health insurance.
-In a consultation with Dr. Snyder at the Breast and Body Center of Austin, we will review your cosmetic and functional concerns to help you determine your best options.
+In a consultation with Dr. Snyder of Snyder Plastic Surgery at The Breast and Body Center, we will review your cosmetic and functional concerns to help you determine your best options.
 To schedule your consultation, please call us today.

 Age Requirements for Surgery

 A patient can have rhinoplasty after their nose has fully matured, which is around age 16 for women and age 18 for men.
 Parental consent is required for patients who are younger than 18 years of age to have rhinoplasty surgery.
 Good health and maturity are the most important considerations in determining the maximum advisable age for rhinoplasty.